-\textbf{Depth variance for Light Field Perception:} LF Refocusing~\cite{lightrefocus} can generate a series of images focused at different depths, providing beneficial depth cues, and has been widely used in this context.
-Methods such as TENet~\cite{tenet}, LF Tracy~\cite{lftracy}, and LF Transnet~\cite{liu2023lftransnet} employ attention mechanisms to fuse features from the focal stack with various depths, implicitly integrating depth information with contextual cues.
-FESNet~\cite{fesnet} introduces a joint learning framework, utilizing skip connections to link encoder information to the decoder, thereby implicitly addressing the loss of angular information during feature transmission.
-LFSODNet~\cite{zheng2024spatial} proposes the use of focal stacks as depth cues, emphasizing the exploration of spatial information from all-in-focus images.
-However, these works implicitly incorporate depth information from focal stacks into all-in-focus images without considering relative displacement differences between different data, making them unsuitable for non-aligned SAIs.
+LF refocusing~\cite{lightrefocus} generates a sequence of auxiliary views focused at different focal levels, providing effective focus information that has been widely exploited in prior work.
+TENet~\cite{tenet}, LFTracy~\cite{lftracy}, and LFTransNet~\cite{liu2023lftransnet} employ tailored mechanisms to fuse features from focal stacks at multiple distances, implicitly integrating focus information with contextual cues.
+FESNet~\cite{fesnet} introduces a joint learning framework with skip connections that transfer encoder information to the decoder, mitigating the loss of focal information during feature propagation.
+LFSODNet~\cite{zheng2024spatial} further treats focal stacks as depth cues and emphasizes extracting spatial information from all-in-focus images.
+Nevertheless, these approaches depend on focal information obtained under approximately planar-aligned conditions and lack explicit modeling of the relative displacement and disparity structural variations across viewpoints.